Blue Light Effect on Skin: How Screen Time Can Age You

 Introduction

+If you have started reading this article, we hope you are blue light-equipped!
 Unfortunately, we live in a world bathed in blue light.
 Phones, iPads, computers, desktop screens, laptops, - all these tablets emit an invisible ray of light holding the power to severely damage our sleep, mood and skin.
 Our reliance on digital devices has led to a growing concern - the blue light effect on skin.
 The lockdown compelled many of us to work-from-home, an unanticipated culture that now shapes our digital lives.
 While blue light plays a vital role in regulating our circadian rhythm, concerns are rising about its impact on our skin's health.

 Since you are already exposed to the ramifications of blue light, bear the brunt of few more rays and get educated.
 This blog delves into the science behind blue light, its potential to accelerate skin ageing, and how one can prevent it.